-Information on the Group's Diversity and Inclusion Strategy can be found in the Corporate Responsibility section on pages 32 to 35 of the 2015 Annual Report.
+Information on the Group's Diversity and Inclusion Strategy can be found in the Corporate Responsibility section on pages 33 to 37 of the 2016 Annual Report.

-In December 2009 the Group set a target to increase the representation of women in Executive Management and above roles from 26.6% to 35% by December 2014.
-As at 30 June 2015 the Group achieved 35% women in Executive Management and above roles.
-Overall, women make up almost 60% of the Group's workforce and 43% of them are in management roles.
+In late 2015, the Group set a global target to increase the representation of women in Executive Management and above roles to 40% by 2020.
+As at June 2016, there are 35.2% women in Executive Manager and above roles.
+Overall, women make up 58% of the Group's workforce and 43.6% of them are in management roles.

-In the senior leadership roles, women make up 33.3% of the Executive Committee and 30% of the Non-Executive Directors on the Board.
+In the senior leadership roles, women make up 30.8% of the Executive Committee and 33.3% of the Non-Executive Directors on the Board.
+The Board has a target of 30% of Board seats to be held by women by the end of 2018.